ipxe/pipxe/README.md

 * If you target Raspberry Pi 4, you need to use an OS patched for direct memory access which in Linux, requires kernel 5.8 or later.
 This is the result of a hardware bug in the Broadcom CPU that powers the device.
-* You will no get SD or wireless support in Linux, unless you use a recent Linux kernel (version 5.12 or later) or one into which the 5.12 fixes have been backported as well as a recent Linux wireless firmware package.
+* You will not get SD or wireless support in Linux, unless you use a recent Linux kernel (version 5.12 or later) or one into which the 5.12 fixes have been backported as well as a recent Linux wireless firmware package.

 ### How it works